File Operations Toolkit

 Content Search (Grep)

-# Content Search with regex
+Search file contents with regex patterns:

 result = await file_agent.run(